deajan/osync/README.md

 	$ bash osync.sh [options]

+On *BSD, be sure to have bash installed.
+On MSYS, On top of your basic install, you need msys-rsync and msys-coreutils-ext packages.

 ## Usage

 Osync can work with in three flavors: Quick sync mode, configuration file mode, and daemon mode.